Safety Information & Precautionary Measures

 How should I submit medical records to the Stanford CUD?

 Once you have submitted an application that is assigned to the Stanford CUD you will be contacted by a Stanford CUD research coordinator to obtain consent for electronic medical record collection.
-At this time, we are not able to receive medical records mailed or faxed to our office.
+Work with our research coordinators before faxing or mailing any records.

 What if I recently mailed or faxed medical records to the Stanford CUD?

-Medical records that were recently mailed or faxed to the Stanford CUD may not have been received.
+Medical records that were recently mailed or faxed to the Stanford CUD may not have been received, or may have delayed arrival.
 Please contact us if you recently mailed or faxed records to our office.

 Who should I contact with questions about my application?